Sign In Register

 Is Manassas a Good Place to Live?

-Based on current data, Manassas receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include low unemployment, a low poverty rate.
-Manassas offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Manassas receives an overall livability score of 2.5 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, low crime rates, abundant sunshine, a low poverty rate.
+Areas to be aware of include high obesity rates.
+Manassas has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs